TriumphLLC/Blend4Web/doc_src/logic_editor.rst

     * *Greater Than Or Equal (=>)* - first operand is greater than or equal to the second.

 *Operand1*
     First operand of the logical condition.
-Contains a numeric value of a string (if the ``String Operators`` parameter is enabled).
+Contains a numeric value or a string (if the ``String Operators`` parameter is enabled).
 Can be specified in the node or can be a link to one of the variables (if the ``Variable`` parameter at the right of it is enabled).

 *Operand2*
     Second operand of the logical condition.
 Works the same way as the first.

 *String Operands*
     If this parameter is enabled, first and second operands can use strings (set manually or by a variable) as their values.

+.. _logic_callback:

 JS Callback
 -----------